CICS110/CICS110.github.io/main/lectures/01-introduction/Jared/index.md

 * **Input**: Anything we give the computer: clicking on a button, typing on a keyboard, entering text when prompted, etc.
-* **Output**: Anything the computer gives us: displays on a monitor, sounds, text it prints to a terminal
+* **Output**: Anything the computer gives us: displays on a monitor, sounds, text it prints to a terminal, etc.

 [TODO: steal Kobi's diagrams]